 3) Toggle off In-game overlay.

-If disabling the overlay fails to fix the Warzone crashing neither, you can attempt the last fix.
+If disabling the overlay fails to fix your problem, please try the last method.

-If all else above don’t help, try renaming the game file.
-Although this method seems a bit odd, it works like a charm for many players stuck in the endless crashes.
+If all else above doesn’t help, try renaming the game file.
+This method sounds a bit weird, but it works like a charm for some players stuck in the endless crashes.

 1) Launch the Battle.net client.